Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: LyC Emission Stacking and Photometry

-The deepest galaxy counts in $J$ and $H$-band of \citetalias{Windhorst2011} give us an estimate the total number of contaminating objects that could be present in our r$\simeq$0$\farcs$5 radius LyC apertures (Fig.~\ref{fig:figure7}--\ref{fig:figure9}).
-To the ERS limit of $J$, $H \simeq$3.0 ($\Delta$\mAB$\simeq$1.2 mag).
+The deepest galaxy counts in $J$ and $H$-band of \citetalias{Windhorst2011} give us an estimate the total number of contaminating objects that could be present in our r$\simeq$0$\farcs$5 radius LyC apertures (Fig.~\ref{fig:figure6}--\ref{fig:figure8}).
+To the ERS limit of $J$, $H \simeq$7.7 ($\Delta$\mAB$\simeq$2.2\,mag).

-Since these super-stacks were created solely for the purposes of visualization and probing the SNR of the total observed LyC signal from our samples, we do not perform any further analysis of the LyC flux measured in these stacks.
-Because the absorption of ionizing photons by the IGM is non-linearly dependent on redshift, modeling of the combined intrinsic LyC flux from galaxies spanning 2.3\,$\lesssim$\,$z$\,$\lesssim$\,5.8 through various sight-lines would become increasingly divergent, such that the resulting total $\fesc$ value of these galaxies would be highly uncertain.
-We therefore only use these super-stacks for total observed flux and SNR comparisons between subsamples and for visualization of the LyC signal from these galaxies.
+Since these ``Super-Stacks'' were created solely for the purposes of visualization and probing the SNR of the total observed LyC signal from our samples, we do not perform any further analysis of the LyC flux measured in these stacks.
+Because the absorption of ionizing photons by the IGM is non-linearly dependent on redshift, modeling of the combined intrinsic LyC flux from galaxies spanning 2.3\,$\lesssim$\,$z$\,$\lesssim$\,4.1 through various sight-lines would become increasingly divergent, such that the resulting total $\fesc$ value of these galaxies would be highly uncertain.

-This exceedingly faint LyC emission emerging from the average of the 50 galaxies without AGN appears to have a flat spatial distribution that is \emph{not} centrally concentrated.
+This exceedingly faint LyC emission emerging from the stack of the 12 galaxies with AGN appears to have a flat spatial distribution that is \emph{not} centrally concentrated.
 This may allude to the manner in which LyC escapes from galaxies.
-In order to ionize the IGM, LyC photons must escape through holes in the surrounding gaseous and/or dusty material between stars and the IGM, which can be distributed randomly within galaxies.
-With at most a few clear sight-lines per galaxy, these stacked images suggest that the most likely escape paths of LyC may be on average somewhat offset from the galaxy center, \ie\ escaping more from the outskirts than the centers of these galaxies.
+In order to ionize the IGM, LyC photons must escape through holes in the surrounding gaseous and/or dusty material between stars, the central point source, and the line-of-sight IGM, which can be distributed randomly within or around galaxies.
+With at most a few clear sight-lines per galaxy, these stacked images suggest that some escape paths of LyC may be on average somewhat offset from the galaxy center, \ie\ escaping more from the outskirts than the centers of these galaxies.
 Given the random orientation of galaxies in each stack, this would explain the faint, non-centrally concentrated, and extended morphology of the detected LyC emission.
-The LyC stack of all AGN shows a more asymmetric flux distribution compared to the stack of all galaxies without AGN.
-This may indicate that LyC photons created by accretion disks in AGN escape from galaxies with weak AGN in a preferred direction.
-Note that the AGN ``super-stack'' is dominated by flux from the two $z$\,$>$\,4.7 AGN.
+This may indicate that LyC photons produced by accretion disks in AGN escape from galaxies with weak AGN via scattering.
 We discuss the radial profiles of galaxies further in \S\ref{sec:obsradprof}.